 Glaucoma is a silent stealer of sight.

 While the causes of vision impairment are numerous, medical professionals worldwide actively are investigating the risks and possible solutions.

 Many American adults suffer from hearing impairment or vision loss, especially as they grow older.

 The American Optometric Association recommends that children receive their first eye exam by age 1, the next one at 3 years old and another before starting kindergarten.
 After that, students should have a yearly comprehensive eye exam to evaluate their total vision—not just a screening to check their ability to see.

 People suffering from blindness around the world depended upon braille to read and write.
-Originally created by Louis Braille in 1824, this universal “language” was an ingenious development: it incorporates patterns of raised dots to assist blind people in communicating with others.